Unboxed-Software/solana-course/content/solana-pay.md

 ### Solana Pay transaction request QR code

-Next, generate a QR code for a Solana Pay Transaction Request using the `encodeURL` and `createQR` functions, and `TransactionRequestURLFields` interface are from `@solana/pay`.
+Next, generate a QR code for a Solana Pay Transaction Request using the `encodeURL` and `createQR` functions, and `TransactionRequestURLFields` interface are from `@solana/pay`. (unclear about the wording here)

 -   Obtain the current URL of the webpage and create a `URLSearchParams` object to store query parameters.
 -   Append the provided `reference` public key as a query parameter to the search parameters and add it to the end of the API URL.
 -   Create a `TransactionRequestURLFields` object with the API URL as the `link` field and use the `encodeURL` function to encode it into a Solana Pay URL.
 -   Use the `createQR` function to create a QR code from the Solana Pay URL.

-Use the `useEffect` hook to updates the QR code every time the `reference` public key changes by calling the `updateQRCode` function and passing in the `reference` public key as an argument.
+Use the `useEffect` hook to update the QR code every time the `reference` public key changes by calling the `updateQRCode` function and passing in the `reference` public key as an argument.
 The QR code is then set on the `qrRef` element by clearing its inner HTML and appending the new QR code to it.

 ```jsx
 const updateQRCode = (reference: PublicKey) => {